ccs1201/entity-replication/README.md

  }
 ```

-* PostgresSQL will expose port 5432 to the host machine
+* PostgreSQL will expose port 5432 to the host machine
 * RabbitMQ will expose port 15672 for the administration interface, which will be accessible at localhost:15672 with username=guest and password=guest